Kelvenmanuel/unit-2-project-KelvenDKaiManuel-/README.md

                                                        bit  bit  bit  bit
                                                         3    2    1    0
 ```
+# conversion of base 2 to 10
+# conversion of base 10 to other bases

 # The HEXADECIMAL base
 this base is different from other, the numbers 10 to 15 are expressed using only digits, instead of using digits.